TechieTripathi/Currency_Converter/README.md

 # Currency Converter

-This is a simple currency converter web application built using ReactJS.
-It utilizes an API to fetch currency exchange rates and allows users to convert between different currencies.
+A currency converter web app built with ReactJS, using hooks like useState, useEffect, and useCallback for efficient state management.
+Fetches real-time exchange rates via API, ensuring accuracy.
+Features a responsive design and clean, modular codebase.
+Ideal for personal finance management or integration into web projects.

 ## Features